chinmaya-n/ML_LinearRegression/README.txt

 		Report ERMS Values for the following with the best lambda obtained from the previous graph. i.e. here (for given data) ln lambda = -50;
-		Use EvaluateModel.java to get the ERMS values args ->	args[0] = Training .dat file args[1] = Tesing .dat file
+		Use "EvaluateModel.java" to get the ERMS values args ->	args[0] = Training .dat file args[1] = Tesing .dat file
 				args[2] = ln Lambda ( = -50)